qualiu/vscode-msr/README.md

   Regex pattern to promote scores for sorting definition (`Go To Definition`) or references (`Find All References`):
   - `msr.{git-folder-name}.promoteFolderPattern`: Regex pattern to promte folder scores for result file folders.
   - `msr.{git-folder-name}.promotePathPattern`: Regex pattern to promte path scores for result file paths.
   - `msr.{git-folder-name}.promoteFolderScore`: Recommended value is 100 to 1000.
-Default = 200.
+Default = 200 if not set.
   - `msr.{git-folder-name}.promotePathScore`:  Recommended value is 100 to 1000.
-Default = 200.
+Default = 200 if not set.

 #### Extra Paths Settings